wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/facilitate-sign-language-interpreters-meetings.md

 There could be users in your organization who are deaf and use sign language interpreters to effectively participate and contribute to meetings.
 Microsoft Teams makes it possible to include sign language interpreters in meetings.

-Here, you will learn how to enable sign language interpreters to access Microsoft Teams meetings.
-You’ll also learn about which polices you can employ to help users who are deaf and interpreters work more effectively together.
+Here, you'll learn how to enable sign language interpreters to access Microsoft Teams meetings.
+You’ll also learn about which policies you can employ to help users who are deaf and interpreters work more effectively together.

 ## Enable access to meetings for interpreters

-Sign language interpreters likely do not work for your organization, so granting them access to your Teams environment should be done in a way that is in line with your organization’s compliance and security requirements.
+Sign language interpreters likely don't work for your organization, so granting them access to your Teams environment should be done in a way that is in line with your organization’s compliance and security requirements.
 Microsoft's cloud solutions, including Azure Active Directory, Microsoft 365, SharePoint, and Teams allow for fine-controls for guests, so your configuration fits in with your security and compliance requirements.
 You can invite interpreters in Microsoft Teams meetings by providing them guest access.

 ### Guest access